-Self Service Sustainability Infant 1 Autumn 1 Autumn 2 Spring 1 Spring 2 2 Summer 1 Summer 2 ThoughtBox (4 lessons) Identity Home Habitats Happines SS Journeys Waste PSHE Topic (1 lesson) What is the same and Who is special to us?
+Self Service Sustainability Infant 1 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 ThoughtBox (4 lessons) Identity Home Habitats Happines Journeys Waste PSHE Topic (1 lesson) What is the same and Who is special to us?
 What can we do with money?
-What helps stay health
+What help: stay healtl How can we look after each other and the world?